-www.sg.pcm.gov.pt/media/8376/pa_2015_site.pdf Slovakia The importance of cabinet and ministerial committees has varied over time in Slovakia, with every government modifying the committee structure.
-The second Fico government has only one cabinet committee composed exclusively of ministers, the Council for National Security.
+Cabinet Office, Japan 2016 Revitalization Strategy, Provisional Translation, www.kantei.go.jp/jp/singi/keizaisaisei/pdf/2016_hombun1_e.pdf Slovakia The importance of cabinet and ministerial committees has varied over time in Slovakia, with every government modifying the committee structure.
+The second Fico government had only one cabinet committee composed exclusively of ministers, the Council for National Security.
 Other ministerial committees consisting of ministers and senior civil servants and chaired by the four appointed vice prime ministers or line ministers have played a major role in the preparation of government proposals, and have been quite effective in settling controversial issues prior to cabinet meetings.
 However, they are still neither formally nor systematically involved in the preparation of cabinet meetings.
-Turkey Score 6 In November 2004, the Prime Minister's Office (PMO) established the Better Regulation Group to ensure coordination among the related agencies and institutions and improve the process of creating regulations.
-In addition, the government has created committees - such as the anti-terror commission under the Ministry of Internal Affairs, which includes officials from the ministries of Foreign Affairs and Justice, as well as other security departments - composed of ministers, experts, bureaucrats and representatives of other bureaucratic bodies (such as those on legislation techniques, legislation management and administrative simplification, and regulatory impact analysis) when important or frequently raised issues were under consideration.
-The Economy Coordination Board, headed by the deputy prime minister and composed of the finance minister and state ministers responsible for economic affairs and development; customs; labor and social security; and science, technology and industry, was especially established to evaluate economic and financial matters and develop policy proposals.
-An interministerial committee tasked with finding solutions to the Kurdish issue was recently established.
-Other interministerial bodies include the Money Credit Coordination Council, the Investment Environment Coordination Board, the Coordination Board for Combating Financial Crimes, and the Counter-Terrorism Coordination Board.
-In 2014, Prime Minister Ahmet Davutoğlu's government created a Reform Action Group.
-This replaced a Reform Monitoring Group, consisting of the same ministers (economy, justice and European Union affairs), but extending its predecessor's tasks and mission.
+Turkey Score 6 The Better Regulation Group within the PMO ensures coordination among the related agencies and institutions and improve the process of creating regulations.
+In addition, the government has created committees - such as the anti-terror commission under the Ministry of Interior, which includes officials from the ministries of Foreign Affairs and Justice, as well as other security departments.
+These are composed of ministers, experts, bureaucrats and representatives of other bureaucratic bodies (such as those on legislation techniques, legislation management and administrative simplification, and regulatory impact analysis) in highly important policy areas or when important or frequently raised issues were under consideration.
+Other such committees include the Economy Coordination Board, the Money Credit Coordination Council, the Investment Environment Coordination Board, the Coordination Board for Combating Financial Crimes and the Counter-Terrorism Coordination Board.
+In addition, the Reform Monitoring Group was renamed to Reform Action Group to coordinate policy measures in line with EU legislation.
+It has been extending its predecessor's tasks and mission.
 The new body is tasked with monitoring political reforms, preparing draft reform bills, and playing an active role in securing proposals' parliamentary passage and in the subsequent implementation process.
-However, as of the time of writing, this body had convened only twice since its establishment, raising doubts as to its efficacy.
+However, this body had convened only three times until December 2015, raising doubts about its impact on policymaking.
 Citation: